campfire-digital-services/liferay-log-viewer/README.md

 ## Usage

 Administrators will see a "Log Viewer" portlet in the Server area of the Control Panel in 6.1.
-In 6.2, it is present in the Apps section of the Control Panel Other users can also be assigned permissions to see the Log Viewer Portlet.
+In 6.2 and 7, it is present in the Apps section of the Control Panel Other users can also be assigned permissions to see the Log Viewer Portlet.

 ![Log Viewer Portlet](/doc/images/log-viewer-screenshot.png "Log Viewer Portlet")